 External boundaries are boundaries we set regarding how we allow others to treat us.
 External boundaries can also be the frame we use that shapes our behavior and how we show up in relationships with other people.
 External boundaries are often never thought about until they are challenged by someone behaving in a way that makes us uncomfortable.
 Intentional thought about creating and setting external boundaries can benefit us and the people we are in relationships with.

 External boundaries include (but are not limited to):

 - Communicating needs and expectations.

-- Boundaries most often cause problems in relationships when they are invisible – without defined boundaries, it’s likely that our boundaries will be violated.
-Conversations about boundaries don’t have to be Big Serious Conversations™, they can be as simple as saying “I’m going to be out of town this weekend, I’m looking forward to getting a break from everything, please don’t contact me unless it’s an emergency,” or “Please let me know if you won’t be there so I can make other plans.”
+- Boundaries most often cause problems in relationships when they are invisible.
+Without defined boundaries, our boundaries will likely be violated.
+Conversations about boundaries don’t have to be Big Serious Conversations™, they can be as simple as saying, “I’m going to be out of town this weekend.
+I’m looking forward to getting a break from everything, so please don’t contact me unless it’s an emergency,” or “Please let me know if you won’t be there so I can make other plans.”

 - Setting boundaries on our time.

 - Time is precious, and setting boundaries around time is one of the easiest external boundaries to set.